10 Year Infrastructure Plan 2018

 The Plan Sector table data underpins the Interactive Business Intelligence dashboard in a visual, online, model.
 The underpinning information is provided to enable industry and public to enable further analysis.
 Data may be analysed and reproduced (with attribution).

 The following rules have been utilised to develop the dashboard:

 - Territory wide projects (with undefined locations) are located on the map as points listed on the NT/WA boarder of the map (cascading down the page for visibility).

 - Territory wide projects (with defined locations) are located on the map in one of the nominated locations.

 - Regional projects (with more than one defined location) are attached to one community within the primary region.

 - Estimates are displayed as whole values in $million, if known.
 Standardised rounding has been used.

-- Unknown estimates are displayed as “dots” in the printed Plan, and zeros in the interactive dashboard
+- Unknown estimates are displayed as “dots”.
+Dots will show in the source data, but displays as blanks in the interactive dashboard.

 - Projects may appear in two sectors; both projects are highlighted with a circumflex (^)

 - GPS locations have been manually added to each project.
 These are for display purposes only, and do not indicate the exact location of a project.